 Sun exposure, hormonal changes, and aging can all have an impact on your skin’s appearance.
 Over time, your skin begins to lose hyaluronic acid and collagen, resulting in fine lines, wrinkles, and a loss of fullness and elasticity.
 Fillers are the best way to restore volume to these aging areas.

-Juvederm ®, Voluma ®, Volift ®, Volbella ®, and Restylane ® are the dermal fillers that we most frequently use to replenish hyaluronic acid and collagen that has been lost during the aging process.
+Juvederm Ultra ®, Voluma ®, Volift ®, Volbella ®, and Restylane ® are the facial fillers that we most frequently use to replenish hyaluronic acid and collagen that has been lost during the aging process.
 They work by giving volume to your skin to minimize the appearance of wrinkles and thinning skin.
 They are also used to enhance and define lips, cheeks, chin, and jaw line.
 Hyaluronic acid injections have been shown to stimulate collagen production.
 Best of all, the results are instant, natural looking, and there is very little down time.

 Dr. Nakatsui, thanks for recommending Volbella® for my dark circles and Voluma® to ‘lift up my cheeks’- I love the effect.
 The shadows under my eyes which were beginning to track down to my chin are not so obvious.
 The result is so natural; I don’t think anyone has really noticed.
 But I know that I don’t look so tired anymore. – H.M.